JakubCzarnik/Project-Descriptions/Object Detection (EN)/readme.md

 ![Output](output.gif)

 ## Summary
 This project was the most time-consuming for me, mainly because I had to figure out everything on my own.
-I tried different approaches - at first I used **transfer learning** from the **ResNet101** model and the approach with **anchors**, where the model did not predict the size of the bbox directly, but chose a specific anchor, for which it predicted how many times it needs to be reduced or increased.
+I tried different approaches - at first, I used **transfer learning** from the **ResNet101** model, or the approach with predefined **anchors**.

 Key moments were the application of the DynamicBBoxMatcher algorithm, which made the biggest difference in the results, and then the use of the complex architecture of the YOLOv8 model.
 Ultimately, I am proud of what I have created and the results I have achieved.